HitaloM/PyKorone/README.md

 ## Discussion

-Join the conversation about PyKorone or seek community support in our [GitHub discussions](https://github.com/HitaloM/PyKorone/discussions).
+Join the conversation about _PyKorone_ or seek community support in our [GitHub discussions](https://github.com/HitaloM/PyKorone/discussions).

 ## License

-PyKorone is licensed under the [**BSD 3-Clause License**](https://opensource.org/licenses/BSD-3-Clause), a free software license compatible with the [GPL](https://www.gnu.org/licenses/gpl-3.0.en.html).
+_PyKorone_ is licensed under the [BSD 3-Clause License](/LICENSE), a free software license compatible with the [GPL](https://www.gnu.org/licenses/gpl-3.0.en.html).
 This license is verified by the [Free Software Foundation](https://www.fsf.org/) and the [Open Source Initiative](https://opensource.org/).

 ## Credits